If you think all is right in Illinois because we have a budget and school funding, you are sadly mistaken.

 There are some lawmakers who are succeeding at addressing some pension problems:

-• Public Act 100-0281 prevents double-dipping.
-Police officers and administrators could retire after putting in 20 years on a force, start collecting a pension, then join another force or take a new top job with a different title in the same force and start working toward a second pension — while collecting the first and taking a taxpayer-provided salary.
+- Public Act 100-0281 prevents a double-dipping problem that has occurred in the suburbs recently.
+Police officers and administrators could retire after putting in 20 years on a force, start collecting a pension, then join another force or take a new top job with a different title in the same force and start working toward a second pension, while collecting the first and taking a generous taxpayer-provided salary.

 “Everybody sees the problem.
 Everybody wants what’s fair,” said Wehrli, who is studying using the model for other public workers.
 “Double dipping isn’t fair.”

-Some would argue taking a government salary and collecting pension payments still amounts to double dipping, and that public workers should not get pension payments until they’re retired, but Wehrli said he took what he could get done.
+Some would argue people taking a government salary and collecting pension payments still are double dipping and that public workers should not get pension payments until they’re retired from public employment, but Wehrli said he took what he could get done.
+“Let’s start somewhere.”

-• Martwick notes another new law tries to clear up what it will take for part-time trustees or others to join the Illinois Municipal Retirement Fund.
-Public Act 100-0274 says people elected after next year, who work less than 1,000 hours in a year, are considered part time and cannot join IMRF.
-That law should stem the practice of some people trying to collect pensions for attending a few meetings a month.
+- Martwick notes another new law tries to clear up what it will take for part-time trustees or others to join the Illinois Municipal Retirement Fund.
+Public Act 100-0274 says people elected after next year, who work less than 1,000 hours in a year, are considered part-time and cannot join IMRF.
+That law should stem the practice of some people trying to collect pensions for work that is limited to a few meetings a month.

-• Public Act 100-0334 will stop the spouse of a public employee from receiving survivor benefits if they’re convicted of a felony related to the service of that spouse.
-State Rep. David McSweeney, R-Barrington Hills, and state Sen. Pamela Althoff, R-McHenry, sponsored the bill in response to attempts to collect a pension by the wife of the late Fox Lake Police Lt.
-Charles Gliniewicz, who is fighting charges she was a party to his money laundering.
+- Public Act 100-0334 will stop the spouse of a public employee from receiving survivor benefits if they’re convicted of a felony related to the service of that spouse.
+State Rep. David McSweeney and state Sen. Pamela Althoff sponsored the bill in response to attempts to collect a pension by the wife of Fox Lake Police Lt.
+Charles Gliniewicz, who herself is fighting charges she was a party to his money laundering.

-Much work remains to prevent pension fund abuse, like spiking of salaries at the end of careers and giving people credit for more time than they’ve really worked.
+There’s still much more work to be done to prevent pension fund abuse, like spiking of salaries at the end of careers and giving people credit for more time than they’ve really worked.
 And Illinois should be contributing more to its pension funds, not less.
 Delay is not be an acceptable option.